ashraffyi/Data-Engineering-Capstone-Project/README.md

  3. Find
  4. Select it the Instance with the name `turbine-webserver`
  6. Under Security Group select the group which contains the name `webserver`
- 7. Select Security group ID with the name ElasticMapReduce-master
+ 7. Click on Security group ID for the `webserver`
  8. Click edit Edit inbound rules
  9. Click Add rule
  10. From the first(Type) Drop-down select SSH